-A WPML Multilingual Blog account allows you to translate your site’s posts, pages, and more yourself.
-This guide walks you through how to set up your new WPML account and translate your content.
+A WPML Multilingual Blog account allows you to manually translate your site’s posts, pages, and more.
+This guide walks you through setting up your new WPML Multilingual Blog account and translating the content by yourself.

 This guide is for clients with the Multilingual Blog account type.
 If you have a Multilingual CMS or Multilingual Agency account, please see our main Getting Started Guide.

 WPML Multilingual Blog is designed specifically for individual bloggers or small websites.
 With this account, you can install and use WPML on a single production website and up to three development sites.

 The WPML Multilingual Blog account offers you the most affordable way to manually translate your site’s primary content, including:

 Translating theme and plugin content, page builder content, WooCommerce, custom fields, and more requires a Multilingual CMS account.